SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 ### Problem

-While trying to load Project server site settings with SPDocKit I received:
+While trying to load Project server site settings with SPDocKit Consultant I received:

 > The HTTP request is unauthorized with client authentication scheme 'Ntlm'.
 The authentication header received from the server was 'NTLM'.

 ### Solution

-In order to allow SPDocKit to successfully gather all the information about your Project server sites the following permissions are necessary:
+In order to allow SPDocKit Consultant to successfully gather all the information about your Project server sites the following permissions are necessary:

-* **SPDocKit account** needs to be a member of the Project Server **Administrators** group on each of the Project server sites
+* **SPDocKit Consultant account** needs to be a member of the Project Server **Administrators** group on each of the Project server sites

 Take the steps described in the [following article](../../requirements/server-load-permission-requirements.md#granting-permissions-2) to grant the required permissions.

 ### Affected reports

-The mentioned permissions on your Project server sites are optional, but depending on them some or all information about your Project server sites configuration reports will not be available in SPDocKit.
+The mentioned permissions on your Project server sites are optional, but depending on them some or all information about your Project server sites configuration reports will not be available in SPDocKit Consultant.
 Without the above-mentioned permissions, the following reports will not be available:

 * Farm Explorer -&gt; Project Server -&gt; all reports